 The south facing escarpment of the Sierra de las Uvas is quite dramatic.
 From vast flatlands that extend for hundreds of square miles, peaks and mesas rise an abrupt 1000 feet.Dry mountainsides in alternating layers of orange and white are punctuated with steep boulder strewn defiles.
 It always feels like seeing a good friend as I rise on the Corralitos Road up into the juniper and grass chaparral of the central highland plateau where more peaks and mesas rise from the upper Valles Canyon headwaters another 1000 feet higher still.

 I've done several walkabouts on the west side of paved road in this region, but this past Sunday I ventured out onto mountains and canyons on the east.
 As before, it was a lot of up and down as the hike varied in elevation from little over 5900 feet to just under 4900 feet.
 Seamus and I sidehilled up steep ridges, dove down into rocky canyons too on the way out.
-On the way back we more sensibly tried a bit of contour hiking which led us more gently back to our vehicle.
+On the in, we more sensibly tried a bit of contour hiking which led us more gently back to our vehicle.

 Along the way we had several raptors screech in our direction, had our first encounter with Montezuma quail who seemed so unfamiliar at the sight of a human and dog they didn't know how to react, only taking to air when it seemed like I was going to be able to reach down and pick one up.

 Water and sometimes ice lingered in pools where the stream bottom was washed clean of sand and gravel to reveal a pinkish orange bedrock where we found a few ancient grinding mortars as well.